-I know.
-I know.
-This one is controversial.
-I know everyone says it’s best practice to thoroughly analyse a magazine or newspaper or website, and all editors will say they want writers who know their readers.
+I know most people say it’s best practice to thoroughly analyse a magazine or newspaper or website, and all editors will say they want writers who know their readers.

 Spending hours analysing one magazine for one pitch isn’t necessarily the best use of your time (unless of course you get commissioned for that magazine again and again).

-This is because I’ve used ideas that are not dependent on a particular magazine’s style or voice – I’ve used the news peg of a recent study or a new venue opening.
+I’ve had pitches commissioned because I’ve used ideas that are not dependent on a particular magazine’s style or voice – I’ve used the news peg of a recent study or a new venue opening.

 But the truth is, in the past I’ve spent hours analysing a magazine only to send off a query that has taken me a long time to write, and my ideas still hasn’t been commissioned.